CloterChohan/LKRKBot/README.md

 3. Open CMD by using ``Windows + R`` then type ``cmd``

-4. Make sure to run the command ``node --v`` in CMD to make sure that your node js is installed
+4. Make sure to run the command ``node -v`` in CMD to make sure that your node js is installed

 5. Run this command ``cd [The location of cloned repo]`` in the CMD (without the '[]')